The 5 Most Unusual Constructions in the World

 Guggenheim Museum, Spain

 This museum is on the side of the Nervion River and has an impressive view of this building.
 It contains specific works of contemporary artists.
-The collection of European and American paintings also makes this museum one of Spain’s most beautiful places to visit.
+The European and American paintings collection makes this museum one of Spain’s most beautiful places.

 Atomium, Belgium